PAWPALS/Paw-Pals/README.md

 If update was successful, you should receive status code 202 and ...

 `{
-  "success": "Pet status update successful!"
+  "success": "Pet status and or picture update successful!"
+}`

+If update was unsuccessful, you should receive status code 401 and ...

+`{
+"Unable to edit pets status and or picture."
 }`